swissmanu/pattern-matching-with-typescript/README.md

 console.log(match(randomNumber()))
 ```

-We clearly separated *case behaviours* from the matcher, so that first point can be ticked off.
-What preventing duplicate code and with that, improving maintainability of the matcher logic?
+We clearly separated *case behaviours* from the matcher.
+That first point can be ticked off.
+Does it further us from duplicating code and improve maintainability of the matcher?

 ```typescript
 const matchGerman = matchNumber({